-At the heart of the Slindon Estate once stood North Wood.
-Much of this woodland was cut down during the First World War for timber and then the land was farmed from the Second World War onwards.
-The ancient woodland left standing was small and disconnected, isolating much of the wildlife that was left behind.
-In October 2013, this 75 hectares of ex-arable land came under the care of the Slindon Estate ranger team and we have since begun returning Northwood back to a wooded landscape, connecting the woods that were cut off from each other almost 100 years ago.
-If you can imagine the scale of 100 full sized football pitches, that’s the area we’re turning back into woodland.
+Northwood, which once stood at the heart of the Slindon Estate, was mostly cut down during WWI for timber and the land then farmed from WWII onwards.
+The ancient woodland left standing was small and disconnected, isolating much of the wildlife left behind.
+Learn how we’ve been returning Northwood to a wooded landscape over the past decade, reconnecting woods cut off from each other almost 100 years ago.

 Why are we doing this?

-The Rise of Northwood is about turning back the clock and letting nature return.
-One hundred years ago this was a great woodland with soaring beech and oak trees and an understory of hazel coppice and wild flowers.
-At a time of great sacrifice this land yielded timber and twenty years later grew food to feed the nation.
+A hundred years ago Northwood was a great woodland with soaring beech and oak trees and an understory of hazel coppice and wild flowers.
+At a time of great sacrifice this land yielded timber and 20 years later grew food to feed the nation.

-Now thanks to an exceedingly generous bequest we have the opportunity to let the woodland rise again.
-Not only will it reconnect isolated islands of ancient woodland and refix lost wildlife corridors it is the perfect opportunity to connect people to their local landscape, trees, wildlife and heritage.
-What better way to deepen your love of your local countryside or make a new connection then to be part of a project to regrow 75 hectares of woodland.
+Now, thanks to a generous bequest, we have the opportunity to let the woodland rise again.
+Not only will it reconnect isolated islands of ancient woodland and refix lost wildlife corridors, it is the perfect opportunity to connect people to their local landscape, trees, wildlife and heritage.

-On top of these wealth of benefits, this project plays it’s part in combatting climate change too, as the young trees capture and store carbon.
-A win for wildlife, people and ultimately our planet.
+On top of this wealth of benefits, the project plays its part in combatting climate change too, as the young trees capture and store carbon: a win for wildlife, people and ultimately our planet.

 How has this all been possible?

-The Slindon Estate received a bequest from Mr John Springthorpe-Hunt.
-He was a gentleman very fond of the South Downs and we’ve acknowledged his generosity by naming the community planted woodland in his memory – Springthorpe Wood.
+Slindon Estate received a bequest from Mr John Springthorpe-Hunt.
+He was a gentleman very fond of the South Downs and we’ve acknowledged his generosity by naming the community planted woodland in his memory: Springthorpe Wood.